 A humble, low-cost laptop, iPad or Chromebook can remotely control a more powerful Cloud PC.
 The local/physical machine doesn’t even need Windows!
 Office Watch mentioned this option when we explained 4.5 ways to use Microsoft Office on a Chromebook

-It’s likely that Cloud PC’s will be accessible from any modern browser, though using Remote Desktop client software will have more options.
+It’s likely that Windows 365 will be accessible from any modern browser, though using Remote Desktop client software will have more options.

 Windows 10X is a new low-cost and limited Windows that Microsoft hopes will rival Chromebook’s increasing market share.
 Win10X won’t be able to run standard Win32 apps like Office desktop but users will be able to connect to a Cloud PC with full-featured Windows and any programs you want to use.
 Microsoft seems to be planning a joint marketing strategy of Win10X and a Cloud PC combined.